 Over the years we have come to realize there are several individuals and groups that share our heart for the fatherless generation, and they want to make a difference.
-Which is one of the reasons why we created the #TMProjectMentorToolkit.
+For those outside of our immediate live training experiences and programming opportunities we have created the #TMProjectMentorToolkit.

 The #MentorToolkit is designed to make you a great mentor.
 Our Mentor Toolkit has been used in over 400 communities all across the world, and it will equip you for your mentoring journey.

 The kit is offered in two collections - individual and small group.

 The individual Mentor Toolkit includes training materials designed for the mentor focused on making a difference in his community, whether being involved in a program or simply mentoring in a more organic fashion.
 With this toolkit you will learn all about the relational mentoring model we subscribe to, plus details on mentoring within specific contexts (i.e. foster care, literacy programs, urban core) and ongoing resources for your mentoring journey.

 The small group Mentor Toolkit includes expanded resources for the leader of an organization or small group.
 The books, training videos and promotional materials in this kit give a leader everything they need to launch or expand a mentoring effort in their community.
 It includes a comprehensive Operations Manual and Mentor Field Guides (qty 10), as well as a three mentor training videos, a copy of Dr. John Sowers book, Fatherless Generation: Redeeming the Story, a TMP t-shirt and other great resources.
 The group Toolkit is designed to be used as a one-hour video training or a three-week small group study.